 Michael GoldAssociate Professor of Labor Relations, Law and History

 Michael Evan Gold was born, reared, and educated in California.
 He attended elementary and secondary school in San Jose, received a bachelor of arts degree from the University of California at Berkeley, and completed his formal education with a law degree from Stanford.
 Thereafter he served for three years as a Peace Corps Volunteer in Liberia, West Africa; in the first year he taught mathematics and English in a junior high school, and in the next two years he taught Civil Procedure and Evidence in the law school of the University of Liberia.
-After a year of traveling, he returned to California.
+After an additional year living abroad, he and his family returned to California.

 Prof. Gold then practiced law for three years with Schwartz, Steinsapir & Dohrmann, a firm representing labor unions and individuals in Los Angeles.
 Although much of his time was devoted to advocacy in arbitrations, he also litigated cases in employment discrimination and union democracy.
-After a year as a part-time instructor at an independent law school in Los Angeles, he accepted an appointment to its full-time faculty and taught courses on remedies, civil procedure, and employment discrimination law.
+While practicing, he served as a part-time instructor at the U. of San Fernando Valley College of Law, an independent law school in Los Angeles; they he accepted an appointment to its full-time faculty and taught courses on remedies, civil procedure, and employment discrimination law.
 He also served as an arbitrator in a labor-management dispute.

 - Michael Gold.
 2014.
 An Introduction to Labor Law, 3rd edition.
 2014.

 - Michael Gold.
 2001.
 An Introduction to the Law of Employment Discrimination.
-Ithaca NY: ILR Press, 2001.
+Ithaca NY, United States: ILR Press, 2001.

 - Michael Gold.
 1993.
 An Introduction to the Law of Employment Discrimination.
-Ithaca NY: ILR Press, 1993.
+Ithaca NY, United States: ILR Press, 1993.

 - Michael Gold, Warren L d’Azevedo.
 1971.
 Some Terms From Liberian Speech, Revised (a dictionary of Liberian English and customs).
-Monrovia: U.S. Peace Corps, 1971.
+Monrovia, Liberia: U.S. Peace Corps, 1971.

 - Michael Gold, Suzanne Cohen.
 2002.
 Finding NLRB and Related Court Decisions. in A Guide to Sources of Information on the National Labor Relations Board.
-New York NY: Routledge, 2002.
+New York NY, United States: Routledge, 2002.
 Gordon T Law Jr.

 - Michael Gold.
 2002.
 The Law of Labor Relations. in A Guide to Sources of Information on the National Labor Relations Board.
-New York NY: Routledge, 2002.
+New York NY, United States: Routledge, 2002.
 Gordon T Law Jr.

 - Michael Gold.
 1994.
 Employment Discrimination Law and the Assumption of Equality. in New Approaches to Employee Management.
-Greenwich CT: JAI Press, 1994.
+Greenwich CT, United States: JAI Press, 1994.
 David M Saunders.

 - Michael Gold.
 1983.
 Judicial Review and Enforcement. in The Developing Labor Law.
-Washington, DC: BNA Books, 1983.
+Washington, DC, United States: BNA Books, 1983.
 Charles J Morris.

 Selected Works is a service of BePress Publishing that helps readers follow a scholar's most current work.
 View Selected Works of Michael Gold